 “Knowing when to stop PrEP can be tricky,” says Chief Medical Officer Dr. Christopher Hall.
 “Often, we reach a point when there is a lull in our sexual activity, and we think ‘do I really need PrEP?’
 While stopping PrEP 7 days following the last sexual encounter is a recommended option, you’re then susceptible to HIV risk when the next opportunity comes along, perhaps unexpectedly.
 Restarting PrEP in that instance should involve at least 7 daily doses (for anal sex risk) or 20 days (for vaginal sex).
 While 2-1-1 dosing can decrease the anal sex time window, to avoid the possible need for nPEP, folks might err on the side of continuing daily PrEP during short breaks in sexual activity, both for ease of dosing and for peace of mind.”

 It’s rare that someone must take PrEP for their entire life.
-For many people, life circumstances change over time and the risk for HIV may be reduced or eliminated.
+For many people, life circumstances change over time and the risk for HIV is reduced or eliminated.
 Many people end up in monogamous relationships.
-In this case, if their partner is HIV-negative, the risk of exposure to HIV is greatly reduced!
+If their partner is HIV-negative, the risk of exposure to HIV is greatly reduced!

 But, again, our medical team and other providers must speak with a patient directly and assess their situation before giving any advice or direction.

-If you have concerns about the length of time you’ll be on PrEP, you should discuss the issue with your provider from the beginning.
+If you have concerns about the length of time you’ll be on PrEP, you should discuss the issue with your provider.
 The more information medical providers have about your comments, questions, and concerns, the more they can guide you in your journey to get on PrEP.

 What if I had unprotected sex after missing doses of PrEP?